GeminiDRSoftware/GHOSTDR/ghostdr/docs/progmanuals/GHOST_ProgManual/polyfit.rst

   import astropy.io.fits as pyfits ghost = polyfit.ghost.Arm('red',mode='high')

-At this stage it is important to an initial guess array for the polynomial model.
+At this stage it is important to have an initial guess array for the polynomial model.

 At this point a location must be defined and the data imported (e.g.)::